dtrelogan/react-formstate-fp/doc/Quirks.md

 After calling addModelKey, in the unlikely case you end up in the submit handler before a subsequent render completes (as in, within milliseconds), the validation schema that is computed from your JSX might not be computed yet, such that it could "lag behind" the model and an invalid model could theoretically be submitted.

 The chances of this happening are very, very small, and if you have server-side validation this is largely a non-issue.
-But, to eliminate the possibility altogether, it's might be wiser to configure validation using schemas when using addModelKey.
+But, to eliminate the possibility altogether, it's might be wiser to configure validation with a schema when using addModelKey.